Jeopardy! Host Alex Trebek Has Stage 4 Cancer

 Trebek, who is married and has two adult children, has won numerous awards for his work on the show, including five Daytime Emmys and a Peabody Award, according to his biography on the show’s website.
 He has hosted nearly 8,000 episodes of the show, making him the Guinness World Records record-holder for Most Game Show Episodes Hosted by the Same Presenter.

+Brad Rutter, who holds the record for winning the most money on the show, wrote, “Oh my God.
+If anyone can beat this, you can.”

+Trebek also received an outpouring of support from other television hosts, including Dr. Oz and Chris Harrison, who hosts The Bachelor and Who Wants to be a Millionaire?

-The family of Pat Sajak, the longtime host of the similarly iconic game show Wheel of Fortune, released a statement on Twitter.
+The family of Pat Sajak, longtime host of the similarly-iconic game show Wheel of Fortune, released a statement on Twitter.

-“The Sajak family is deeply saddened to hear of Alex Trebek’s struggle with cancer,” the statement said.
-“Our hearts go out to him and his family.
-But there is no one I know who is stronger and more determined, and I would never bet against him.
-We, and the entire country, are pulling for you, Alex.”